-YROP Map 4 identifies Key Hydrologic Features, including wetlands and watercourses.
-YROP Map 4 identifies the portion of Berczy Creek and Bruce Creek Tributary within the Study Area as permanent or intermittent watercourses.
+YROP Map 4 identifies KHFs, including wetlands and watercourses.
+YROP Map 4 identifies the portion of Bruce Creek Tributary within the Study Area as a permanent or intermittent watercourse.

 2.7 City of Markham Official Plan (2014)

 The City of Markham Official Plan (MOP) was approved on June 12, 2014 and was subject to appeals.
 On November 24, 2017, the Ontario Municipal Board issued a Partial Approval Order which was updated on April 9, 2018 by the Local Planning Appeal Tribunal.
 Map 3 - Land Use designates the majority of the Subject Lands as Future Neighbourhood Area and Greenway System.